 Ashley V. Daley, MS, CGC; Parker Read, MS, CGC; Ashlie Browning, MS, CGC; Emily Higgs, MS, CGC; John Zimmerman, MS, CGC; Amber Gemmell, MS, CGC

 This session will explore how genetic counselors can create and/or leverage technology platforms to streamline clinic workflow and aid in accommodating increasing patient volume.
 Attendees will have a chance to discuss considerations in the development and implementation of an electronic tracking system, evaluate and analyze various tracking systems, and review the application of these systems to track outcome metrics in various populations.

 Chasing Genomic Innovation: Equity, Ethics, and the Law

-Vence Bonham Jr., JD; Sara Cherny, MS, CGC; Ellen Wright Clayton, JD, MD; Anya Prince, JD; June McKoy, JD, MPH, MBA
+Vence Bonham Jr., JD; Sara Cherny, MS, CGC; Ellen Wright Clayton, JD, MD; Anya Prince, JD; June McKoy, MD, JD, MPH, MBA

 Genomic technology is developing faster than ever.
 Genetic counseling providers, researchers, and innovators need to understand the complex interaction of genomics practice and technologies with society, law, and legislation.
 This session offers the opportunity to learn from leaders in the fields of genomics law, ethics, and equity who are directly involved in the understanding and application of these issues to genomics in our communities.